- Guaranteed for 2 full months

 Generally, the shutter count will give you a great indication of the amount of use a camera has seen, similar to checking the mileage on a car.
-Cameras are rated for shutter durability, with enthusiast models often around the 150,000 shot mark, and pro models near 300,000 or higher.
+Cameras are rated for shutter durability, with enthusiast models often rated around the 150,000-shot mark, and professional models rated at 300,000 shots or higher.

-When browsing, low counts often reveal less heavily-used items.
-Less than 10,000 or so shots on a camera that is 2-5 years old is very low, with the normal amount being around 30,000-50,000.
+When browsing, low shutter counts often indicate less heavily-used items.
+Fewer than 10,000 shots on a camera that is 2-5 years old is very low, with the normal amount being around 30,000-50,000.

-If a camera has a very high count of 100,000 or more, it’s probably best avoided.
-This number will also give you a little insight into the owner’s use of the camera.
+If a camera has a very high count of 100,000 or more, it’s probably best avoided, especially because this number will also give you a little insight into the owner’s use of the camera.
 Higher-count cameras may have seen professional use (and a harder life), while lower counts indicate casual consumer use.

 So how do you find out a camera’s shutter count?

 The number is often provided when cameras are being sold secondhand.
 But if you’re not sure, you can find it out a few ways, depending on the model.
 Check out this article for guidance: Finding Your Camera’s Current Shutter Actuations.

 When looking at a used camera, there are a few things you can check to get a better understanding of its condition.

 First, remove the body cap and inspect the inside of the camera around the mirror, focusing screen, and lens contacts.
 Look for any signs of damage, oil, or gunk that has collected in these areas.